IBM/ansible-power-vios/README.md

 - It is recommended to create an ``ansible`` user with the proper level of privilege on the VIOS like this:
 - command(1): oem_setup_env
 - command(2): mkuser roles=PAdmin,CacheAdm,FSAdmin,pkgadm default_roles=PAdmin,CacheAdm,FSAdmin,pkgadm ansible
-- sudoers-rule for the Ansible user: anisble ALL=(ALL), NOPASSWD: ALL
+- sudoers-rule for the Ansible user: ansible ALL=(ALL), NOPASSWD: ALL
 - To connect to the VIOS using this `ansible` user, specify `user: ansible` in the playbook or `ansible_user=ansible` in the inventory.

 ### Authentication: